-3. Redundancy
+10. Redundancy

-- 3.1.
-When workplace change results in redundant positions or functions and an employee has been declared as surplus ('an employee requiring placement'), an agency may immediately offer the employee requiring placement a voluntary redundancy package. - 3.2.
-An employee is considered to be genuinely surplus if: - (a) the chief executive has made a definite decision that the job the employee has been doing is no longer required to be done by an employee; - (b) that decision is not due to the ordinary and customary turnover of labour; - (c) the decision led to the proposal to terminate the employee's employment; and - (d) the proposed termination of employment is not on account of any personal act or default of the employee, for example unsatisfactory performance or behaviour. - 3.3.
-Prior to making an offer of a voluntary redundancy, the chief executive must establish the bona fides of each redundancy event and ensure that the relevant income tax provisions are complied with to ensure any redundancy payment qualifies as a genuine redundancy payment for taxation purposes.
+- 10.1 When workplace change results in redundant positions or functions an agency must explore options for placing affected employees as per the directive relating to supporting employees affected by workplace change. - Further, an agency is to have regard to the government's commitments to employment security, as stated in industrial instruments as well as prevailing labour market conditions and skills shortages, and consider the opportunities for placement of affected employees into other agencies. - 10.2 An agency must actively explore the placement options outlined above, and conclude that the skills and abilities of affected employees cannot be reasonably used in other public service roles, before redundancy packages may be offered. - 10.3 As a means of promoting industrial harmony, the chief executive must seek expressions of interest from eligible employees willing to accept a redundancy package; however, the decision to make an offer of a redundancy package rests with the chief executive. - 10.4 The chief executive may determine that a position is redundant and the incumbent employee is surplus to requirements. - 10.5 An employee is considered to be genuinely surplus if: - (a) the chief executive has made a definite decision that the job the employee has been doing is no longer required to be done by an employee; - (b) that decision is not due to the ordinary and customary turnover of labour; - (c) the decision led to the proposal to terminate the employee's employment; and - (d) the proposed termination of employment is not on account of any personal act or default of the employee, for example unsatisfactory performance or behaviour. - 10.6 Prior to making an offer of a voluntary redundancy, the chief executive must establish the bona fides of each redundancy event and ensure that the relevant income tax provisions are complied with to ensure any redundancy payment qualifies as a genuine redundancy payment for taxation purposes. - 10.7 The chief executive must provide a statement of advice to the employee before deciding to make an employee redundant that confirms the requirements of this section have been met.
+This statement of advice must be provided to the affected employee before their separation date. - 10.8 The chief executive must ensure that the provisions of the directive relating to supporting employees affected by workplace change and sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work. - 10.9 An employee must be less than 65 years old at the time of termination for a redundancy payment to qualify as a genuine redundancy payment under the relevant legislative provisions of income tax law and any Taxation Ruling issued by the Commissioner of Taxation.